-Homemade apple pies are especially good when sliced and served warm from the oven with a generous scoop of vanilla ice cream, but I enjoy mine with a slice of cheddar cheese.
+Homemade apple pies are especially good when sliced and served warm from the oven with a generous scoop of vanilla ice cream, but I enjoy mine with a slice of Canadian cheddar cheese.

 Remember the Old Country saying: An apple pie without the cheese is like a kiss without the squeeze!
 Enjoy making these old fashioned apple pie recipes.
 There's nothing like the sweet aroma of a freshly baked apple pie in the kitchen.
 It's one of the fond memories of my childhood spent living on the family farm.